Kaotic3/DungeonMasterTool/README.md

 The battle prepare mode allows for selection of NPC characters - the AC/HP of NPC characters is automatically updated.
 Initiative rolls for NPC characters are automatically created - any modifiers can be manually added.

 PC Characters are also added on this screen.
-Once ready, clicking the "Battle" button orgnises the characters by initiative in a list with AC displayed.
+Once ready, clicking the "Battle" button organises the characters by initiative in a list with AC displayed.

 An amendable field for HP exists that can be changed manually during combat.